TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * RandomID and NationalID tables have GSIs.
 SiD -> PiD, Hash -> nationalId,
 * Item sizes are 500 bytes for PII, 2K for survey, 400 bytes for NationalId.
 All small.
 * Random Ids are generated in advance and populated in table.
 Statutory requirement to verify all ids are unique.
 Microservice that returns the next unused id by progressive paginated scan.
-* Where is throtlling?
+* Where is throttling?
 It's on the PII table.
 * DynamoDB scales horizontally, hash based partitioning of tables.
 Compute hash of primary keys, stored in sorted order, then partitioned.
 * Hash needs to be fast, have even distribution, be deterministic, and avalanche (small change in value results in big unpredictable change to hash)
 * Problem is that RandomID and PII table have same PK AND pre-populating RandomId table stores them in sorted order on hash(PiD).